RuihongQiu/RuihongQiu.github.io/_pages/recruit-phd.md

 1. The University of Queensland is one of Go8 members in Australia, consistently ranked top 50 among the world’s top universities (US News, Times, ARWU etc.).
 2. The Data Science group is rapidly growing, with 4 ARC Future Fellows and 9 ARC DECRA Fellows in faculty members.
 3. ~80 A100/H100 GPU cards in cluster.
+4. UQ requires PhD students to have at least one co-advisor.
+I highly value the diverse research direction, student's will and freedom in co-advisor choice.
-4. One of the most beautiful campuses in the world/Australia, but really close to the city center.
+5. One of the most beautiful campuses in the world/Australia, but really close to the city center.
 Sufficient facilities for various sports and cultural activities.
-5. The PhD study in Aus is short in 3-4 years, which is especially suitable for students aiming for industry or already completing a master degree.
+6. The PhD study in Aus is short in 3-4 years, which is especially suitable for students aiming for industry or already completing a master degree.
 (Also very suitable for pursuing faculty job.
 Our group has many excellent PhDs serving as faculty members in Australia, Mainland China, HK, Europe) (Bachelor with a great potential but without any experience is very welcome as well, yet the challenge should be evaluated in advance)

 **Why Brisbane, Queensland:**
 1. Brisbane is a VERY SAFE, large, modern and convenient city, with direct flights to many major cities in the world.